 Acunetix makes customizing the scope of a Java web application vulnerability scan painless.
 There are several ways to restrict the scope of a scan – you may choose to exclude pages you don’t want to scan manually, or for more advanced users, Acunetix also supports excluding pages based on regular expressions.

-Another problem that Acunetix solves which many other vulnerability scanners fall short of is the ability to produce great reports.
+Another problem that Acunetix solves, which many other vulnerability scanners fall short of, is the ability to produce great reports.
 Acunetix can instantly generate a wide variety of other technical and regulatory and compliance reports such as OWASP Top 10, PCI DSS, HIPAA and many others.
-Additionally, Acunetix also allows users to export discovered vulnerabilities to Issue Trackers such as Atlassian JIRA, GitHub and Microsoft Team Foundation Server (TFS).
+Additionally, Acunetix also allows users to export discovered vulnerabilities to Issue Trackers such as Atlassian JIRA, GitHub, GitLab, Microsoft Team Foundation Server (TFS), Bugzilla, and Mantis.

 With built in Jenkins integration, Acunetix can also easily integrate within existing software development code security and SDLC workflows such as CI/CD pipelines.